dsccommunity/dsccommunity.org/content/blog/how-to-generate-microsoft-dsc-adapted-resource-manifests-with-dscresource.authoring.md

 Each DSC community project stored in the organization uses the standardized scaffolding layout from Sampler, giving a place to make this manifest generation
 repeatable: the build script.
+Each DSC community project can thus generate adapted resource manifests for class-based resources in three simple steps:

+1. Add the module dependency in `RequiredModules.psd1`.
+1. Update `build.yaml` with the tasks to import from that new module dependency using the `Task.*` alias.
+1. Update the build workflow to include the new task(s).

-In this blog post, you'll learn first why these adapted resource manifests matter, what the module actually creates, and how you can adopt it with ease.
+In this blog post, we go into more detail about why these adapted resource manifests matter, what the module actually creates, and how you can adopt it with ease.

 ## Why adapted resource manifests matter